image credit: Weazel Zippers

 Romney may look to tighten trade ties with other free-market-oriented societies as well.
 In his book, (St. Martin's Press, 2010), Romney wrote about forming a "Reagan Economic Zone," which he says would draw in other countries committed to free enterprise and free trade.
 As an outspoken critic of China's trade practices, Romney offers the world's most populous country a tepid welcome to his Reagan Economic Zone.
 "Offering Beijing the possibility of participation will give China significant incentives to end its abusive commercial practices," according to Romney's campaign site.

 When it comes to taxing international companies, Romney takes a different stance than Obama.
 Romney would implement a territorial tax system, which would overturn the current system that requires U.S. businesses to pay income taxes, regardless of where revenues are generated.
 He says the move would encourage domestic investment of foreign profits.
 Currently, a company would need to pay U.S. taxes in order reinvest those funds in its U.S. operations.
 A territorial tax system would also, says Romney, make U.S. companies more competitive in the world market, as other countries including the U.K. and Japan have already adopted the practice.

 "I've spent more than two decades working in the private sector, starting new businesses and turning around failing ones," Mitt Romney wrote in a May op-ed in the Cleveland Plain Dealer.
 "I've learned a thing or two about how government policies can kill private investment and stifle job creation and I have a plan to get government out of the way."

-Which candidate do you think has the best plan for boosting exports and easing trade conditions?
 Let us know your pick and why in the comments section below.